mortezadvlp/socket-io-example-crypto/README.md

 This section provide a simple front.
 The client listens to the server and gets data from server and shows them.
 In client section, redux is used for state management.

+**For more information, read relative README.md files for each section**